-Of course you know about the big Paris museums like The Louvre and Musée d'Orsay.
-They're magnificent and not to be missed.
-But did you realize that there are over 150 museums in Paris and many of them can introduce you to new and fascinating worlds of art, history, and even fashion.
+Of course you know about the Big Paris Museums — like The Louvre and Musée d'Orsay — they're magnificent and not to be missed.
+But did you realize that there are over 150 museums in Paris and that many of them will introduce you to new and fascinating worlds of art, history, and even fashion?

-Did you know that Paris boasts two of the best Asian art museums found anywhere?
+Did you know, for instance, that Paris boasts two of the best Asian art museums found in Europe?
 Or that a City of Paris fashion museum houses thousands and thousands of pieces dating back to the 18th century?
 Or that there's a massive, modern museum dedicated to world arts and culture?
 If you'd like to learn more, come along with us on a quick virtual tour.

 This hands-on science museum in the centre of Paris is a perennial favorite of kids and parents.
 Its eight departments are filled with displays and experiments that make learning about science a blast.
 (Although there are no actual explosions!)
 Maybe even better, though, are the temporary exhibitions that keep us coming back for more — like dinosaurs, the great apes, the Ice Age, even a fascinating one about human hair.